whataboutpets/minimal-mistakes/_posts/cats/2019-02-19-how-to-get-rid-of-cat-allergies.md

 * _Allergy shots_
 * _Sublingual immunotherapy (SLIT)_

 Allergy shots involve giving injections of allergens in an increasing dose over time.
-In the case of [SLIT](https://acaai.org/allergies/allergy-treatment/allergy-immunotherapy/sublingual-immunotherapy-slit){:target="_blank"}, patients are given small doses of an allergen under the tongue.
+In the case of [SLIT](https://acaai.org/allergies/allergy-treatment/allergy-immunotherapy/sublingual-immunotherapy-slit){:target="_blank" rel="noopener"}, patients are given small doses of an allergen under the tongue.

 The goal is that you progressively **become less sensitive to the allergen**.